friends at santa monica statebeach park

 Make memories and grab photos at some of the state’s most Instagrammable spots, including the official end of Route 66 sign and the instantly-recognizable blue and yellow Santa Monica Pier sign.

-For those completing a trip along Route 66, don’t forget to stop at Santa Monica Travel & Tourism’s Visitor Information Kiosk along Palisades Park for your official Route 66 certificate.
+For those completing a trip along Route 66, don’t forget to stop at Santa Monica Travel & Tourism’s Visitor Information Kiosk along Palisades Park or the Pier Shop in the carousel building for your official Route 66 certificate.

 By day, marvel at the historic Looff Hippodrome Carousel, check out the street performers, or snag a stick of puffy cotton candy.
-The views of Malibu and the South Bay are outstanding and make for the perfect evening when watched with the perfect drink in hand.
-Stick around past sunset and you might just catch live local music to the sound of the nearby waves.
+For an evening adventure, grab a drink, funnel cake or Beach Burger and admire the unforgettable views of Malibu and the South Bay.
+Stick around past sunset and you might just catch live local music to accompany the sound of nearby waves.

 The Santa Monica Pier is a must-visit Santa Monica attraction that really sets Santa Monica apart as an ideal destination for families and visitors of any age.